WELCOME TO THE GOALIE'S CREASE

 - Additional team-based development – Typical construct would be in Spring hockey, serving as a goalie for a 3x3 or fullteam.
 Bow River offers a Spring hockey 3x3, with goalie positions available.

 The Bow River Bruins Hockey Association is proud to offer existing goalies development sessions throughout the season.
 This investment is to enhance goalie development at the team level.
-Our current training partner is Top Prospects Goaltending.
+Our current training partner is Evolution Goaltending.

 If your goalie cannot play in a game, their goalie partner should play.
 If there is not a goalie partner, or if both goalies are unavailable, Bow River follows the Hockey Calgary affiliate goalie policy: